langjam/jam0002/README.md

 * send a PR to submit your project.
 In this PR, only touch files in the directory you're creating for your language and no other directories.

 Language names are "first come, first served" so if someone else takes your language name you'll need to come up with a new one.

+See below for more information on submitting your project.

 ## Language names